tim-kozak/nft-marketplace/README.md

 ## Setup

+1. Make sure you have [MetaMask](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en)
-1. You need to update .env file with Infura API keys
+2. You need to update .env file with Infura API keys
-2. Run `npm install`
+3. Run `npm install`
+4. Run `ganache-cli -d`
+5. Run `truffle migrate –network development`
-3. Run `npm start`
+6. Run `npm start`

 It will run the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.